-For those in the know, these ‘tag flights’ open up a rare opportunity to enjoy international-standard lounge access and onboard service on an otherwise standard domestic route.
+For those in the know, these ‘tag flights’ open up an interesting opportunity to enjoy international-standard lounge access and onboard service on an otherwise standard domestic route.
 You can book many of these legs easily online – so here’s everything you need to know.

 What’s the process to travel on a tag flight?

-- You’ll check in and arrive at the international terminal, not domestic.
+• You’ll check in and arrive at the international terminal, not the domestic one.
 In some cities, those terminals are on different sides of the airfield.

-- Your carry-on will be subject to liquid, aerosol and gel limits.
-If you’re travelling with hand luggage only, you should double-check your toiletries to ensure nothing will get confiscated.
+• Your carry-on will be subject to liquid, aerosol and gel limits.
+If you’re travelling only with hand luggage, double-check your toiletries to ensure nothing will be confiscated.

-- Upon arrival, you’ll have to line up at immigration, but you’ll skip the baggage check at customs by handing in your ‘D’ sticker boarding pass to exit the international section.
+• Upon arrival, you’ll have to line up at immigration, but you’ll skip the baggage check at customs by showing your ‘D’ sticker boarding pass to exit the international section.

-Personally, I’ve found that going through outbound international security and immigration is the biggest pain point, as there is usually a line at the manual processing lane that you can’t skip.
+Personally, I’ve found that going through outbound international security and immigration is the most significant pain point, as there is usually a line at the manual processing lane that you can’t skip.

 What are the perks of travelling on a tag flight?

-Domestic tag flights are best suited to travellers who have premium lounge access – otherwise, the hassle might not be worth it.
-With the Qantas QF5 and QF9 services out of Sydney and Melbourne, respectively, the biggest drawcard is International First Lounge access for those with Qantas Platinum/Oneworld Emerald status.
+Domestic tag flights are best suited to travellers with premium lounge access – otherwise, the hassle might not be worth it.
+With the Qantas QF5 and QF33 services out of Sydney, the biggest drawcard is International First Lounge access for those with Qantas Platinum/Oneworld Emerald status.

 Both flights are well-timed in the afternoon or evening, so you can have a relaxing lunch in the lounge.